-shuttlexpress is a userspace HAL component that interfaces Contour Design's ShuttleXpress device with LinuxCNC's HAL.
-The ShuttleXpress has five momentary buttons, a 10 counts/revolution jog wheel with detents, and a 15-position spring-loaded outer wheel that returns to center when released.
+shuttlexpress is a non-realtime HAL component that interfaces Contour Design's ShuttleXpress device with LinuxCNC's HAL.

-If it is started without command-line arguments, it will probe all /dev/hidraw device files for ShuttleXpress devices, and use all devices found.
-If it is started with command-line arguments, only will only probe the devices specified.
+If the driver is started without command-line arguments, it will probe all /dev/hidraw\ device files for ShuttleXpress devices, and use all devices found.
+If it is started with command-line arguments, it will only probe the devices specified.